AnyverseAddons/incabin/README.md

 - **incabin.py** - Incabin module with the InCabinUtils class that implements all the functionality you need to generate an in-cabin dataset.
 The class is used in the on-begin-iteration script.
 - **variation-scripts/in-cabin-on-begin-script.py** - Script to use in the generation On Begin Script property.
 This has all the in-cabin configuration and logic to select a car cabin, camera, environmental conditions and occupancy distribution, including seat belts, and gaze probabilities.
+- **In-Cabin-Workspace.json** - Default empty workspace to start using the add-on.

 ## Using the add-on
 The in-cabin add-on allows to generate a varied in-cabin dataset to train and validate different in-cabin monitoring use cases.

 As is, the add-on allows to generate static images datasets at scale manipulating the variability with the configuration dictionaries at the beginning of the on-begin-iteration script.

+If you can start using the empty workspace in this repo, loading the file in ANyverse Studio from the File menu choose the 'Load Workspace From Local FIle...' option. then just run the onbegin script from the console as described below.

 From Anyverse Studio you can test the set up and the on-begin-iteration script using the script console.
 From the Workspace perspective, open the script console selecting 'Show script console view' from the Views pull down menu.